scalameta/metals/docs/troubleshooting/proxy.md

 Everything inside Metals uses Coursier to download its dependencies:

-- The Visual Studio Code and coc-metals extensions use Coursier bootstrap to download Metals server - Coursier boostrap is a minimal file, which only purpose is to download a full Coursier version.
-It's used to keep the extension size down to a minimum.
+- The Visual Studio Code and `nvim-metals` extensions both use Coursier to download Metals server, although they do it slightly different.
+The VS Code extension has a Coursier boostrap file, which is used to is to download a full Coursier version.
+It's used to keep the extension size down to a minimum, whereas `nvim-metals` requires Coursier to be installed on the users machine.
 - Metals uses Coursier api to download dependencies needed for a particular Scala version
 - Bloop uses Coursier api to download the SemanticDB plugin